Convict Sheldon Brown released

 In a statement on Friday (19 July), the Governor’s Office confirmed the early, immediate release of Sheldon Brown from Northward.

-It said Mr. Roper authorised the release under Section 39 (1)(d) of the Constitution.
+It said H.E.
+Governor Martyn Roper authorised the release under Section 39 (1)(d) of the Constitution.

-H.E.
-Governor Martyn Roper authorised the release since Brown was recently diagnosed with terminal cancer, according to the statement.
+Mr. Roper took the action, according the media statement, since Brown was recently diagnosed with terminal cancer, according to the statement.

 That, in addition to the short period remaining on his sentence.
 He was due to complete his sentence and be released unconditionally in mid-October.